-- You will access a specialist motorsport workshop as well as an industry standard production workshop to gain experience of using machinery.
+- have access to a specialist motorsport workshop as well as an industry-standard production workshop to gain experience in using machinery.

-- Wrexham Glyndŵr University is one of two education providers in the UK that are official Catia Certification centres.
-This means that students are able to gain Catia Certification in addition to their degree studies.
-(Students are required to pay a Certification fee of £50).
+- be studying at one of two education providers in the UK that are official Catia Certification centres, meaning that students are able to gain Catia Certification in addition to their degree studies. (*Students are required to pay a Certification fee of £50).

 What you will study

 YEAR 1 (FOUNDATION YEAR)